-2 Extracted from PPG Paragraph 011 ID: 3-011-20190722
+Extracted from PPG Paragraph 011 ID: 3-011-20190722

-Valuation Office database Active engagement with sector Vacant and derelict land and buildings Local Authority empty property register (including empty homes, redundant and English Housing Survey disused agricultural buildings, potential permitted development changes, eg National Land Use Database offices to residential) Commercial property databases (eg estate agents and property agents) Valuation Office database Active engagement with sector Brownfield land registers Additional opportunities for unestablished uses (eg making productive use of under-utilised facilities such as garage blocks) Ordnance Survey maps Aerial photography Planning applications Site surveys Business requirements and aspirations Enquiries received by local planning authority Active engagement with sector Sites in rural locations Local and neighbourhood plans Large scale redevelopment and Planning applications redesign of existing residential or Ordnance Survey maps economic areas Aerial photography Sites in adjoining villages and rural exception sites Site surveys Potential urban extensions and new free-standing settlements
+, Valuation Office database Active engagement with sector Vacant and derelict land and buildings Local Authority empty property register (including empty homes, redundant and English Housing Survey disused agricultural buildings, potential permitted development changes, eg National Land Use Database offices to residential) Commercial property databases (eg estate agents and property agents) Valuation Office database Active engagement with sector Brownfield land registers Additional opportunities for un- Ordnance Survey maps established uses (eg making productive Aerial photography use of under-utilised facilities such as garage blocks) Planning applications Site surveys Business requirements and aspirations Enquiries received by local planning authority Active engagement with sector Sites in rural locations Local and neighbourhood plans Large scale redevelopment and Planning applications redesign of existing residential or Ordnance Survey maps economic areas Aerial photography Sites in adjoining villages and rural exception sites Site surveys Potential urban extensions and new free-standing settlements

 - 2.8 In addition to a desktop review, a Call for Sites exercise can also enable third parties to promote sites to the LPAs for assessment.
-This ensures completeness in the HELAA process. - 2.9 A Call for Sites conducted independently by each LPA (or LPAs where a joint plan is being prepared) will ensure that sites suitable for all land uses can be submitted for assessment.
-Submissions can be from any third party, with information stored to comply with data protection regulations. - 2.10 A proforma, a copy of which can be seen at Appendix 1, will be provided to third parties to provide site submissions to the LPAs.
-This will provide as much information as possible, including the following details: - Site location - Suggested potential type of development - Scale of development - Constraints to development - 2.11 In respect of constraints, the proforma at Appendix 1 has been developed to allow submissions to establish any mitigations possible to overcome identified constraints.
+This ensures completeness in the HELAA process.

+- 2.9 A Call for Sites conducted independently by each LPA (or LPAs where a joint plan is being prepared) will ensure that sites suitable for all land uses can be submitted for assessment.
+Submissions can be from any third party, with information stored to comply with data protection regulations.

+- 2.10 A proforma, a copy of which can be seen at Appendix 1, will be provided to third parties to provide site submissions to the LPAs.
+This will provide as much information as possible, including the following details:

+- Site location

+- Suggested potential type of development

+- Scale of development

+- Constraints to development

+allow submissions to establish any mitigations possible to overcome identified constraints.
 This is to "front-load" site assessment as far as possible and assist in the overall assessment process.
 This will ensure a more comprehensive assessment of proposed broad locations and potential sites as established in the PPG.
 It could also help identify potential new broad locations where development may be suitable, such as clusters of individual sites for example where cumulatively they could provide suitable infrastructure to deliver growth in a sustainable way.